 The JAMS Community Outreach Chair is also responsible for developing a proposal and budget for his/her activities over the course of her term.
 The budget may cover, for example, expenses related to meeting with families or other PTSAs (aka community organizing), including group meals/food, mileage, supplies, advertising, etc. or the cost of proposed trainings, workshops, or speakers.

-Packs for Kids Coordinators: Organizes weekly weekend food bags for kids.
+Packs for Kids Coordinators: Organize weekly weekend food bags for kids.